 Sometime before 1527, Estevanico became the personal slave of Andres Dorantes de Carranza, with whom he traveled on the ill-fated expedition of Panfilo de Narvaez to Florida.
 After surviving a hurricane near Cuba, the expedition landed on the west coast of Florida near present-day Tampa Bay in April 1528, claiming the land for Spain.

-A series of hurricanes and fights with the local Indians killed many of the crew, and the captain of the ship sailed to Mexico without many of his men.
+A series of hurricanes and fights with the local Indians killed many of the crew, and the ship’s captain sailed to Mexico without many of his men.
 The stranded men soon built five crude barges on which they sailed west, hoping to reach a Spanish settlement in Mexico.
-Along the way, three of the vessels sank, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
+Three vessels sank along the way, but the two surviving ones, carrying about 80 men, landed at Galveston Island, Texas.
 After a very cold winter with very little food, only 15 men survived.

-Fray Marcos and the rest would arrive a few days later, but, never they went into the village.
+Fray Marcos and the rest would arrive a few days later, but they never went into the village.
 Marcos would return to Mexico to tell of seeing Cibola from a distance.